Reducing defect production in random transverse-field Ising chains by inhomogeneous driving fields: Environment-temperature quench

 Next, we will determine the asymptotic scaling of the number density of fermions, $n_f$, either with $\tau$ for linear cooling or with the time $t$ for hyperbolic cooling.
 To do so, we need to know the form of the energy density at low energies.

-In the case of uncorrelated disorder, i.e. for i.i.d. couplings and either constant or i.i.d. transverse fields, the cumulative distribution of states displays the well-known universal Dyson-singularity \cite{dyson1953,eggarter1978} at zero energy:
+In the case of uncorrelated disorder, i.e. for i.i.d. couplings and either constant or i.i.d. transverse fields, the cumulative distribution of states displays the well-known universal Dyson singularity \cite{dyson1953,eggarter1978} at zero energy:

 Assuming that the excitation energies are independent random variables, then, according to extreme-value statistics, the typical value of the lowest excitation energy $\epsilon_1$ in a system of size $L$ can be obtained from the condition \be LN_<(\epsilon_1)=O(1). \ee This leads to $|\ln\epsilon_1|\sim \sqrt{L}$, which is in agreement with the results of the SDRG method \cite{fisher,young}.
 Note that, applying Eq. (\ref{evs}) naively to the homogeneous, critical transverse-field Ising chain which has an asymptotically linear dispersion relation, $N_<(\epsilon)\sim\epsilon$, leads again to the correct finite-size scaling of the gap, $\epsilon_1\sim L^{-1}$.
 Concerning the model with balanced disorder of the form $h_n=J_n$, the low-energy tail of the density of states is not known directly; nevertheless, the finite-size scaling of the gap, as presented in Sec. \ref{model}, is available.
 We can then, heuristically, suppose that the small excitations are independent from each other, and ask what would be the density of states with the known extreme values \cite{note1}.
 Answering this inverse question for balanced disorder yields the following for the distribution of states at low energies: